 We get a lot of questions about unemployment benefits in California.
 Unemployment pay gives people vital financial assistance while they look for a new job.
 But are you eligible?
 What if you were terminated?
 What if you quit your job?
 Do you still get benefits?
 How much money will California pay people each week?

-Since the majority of people who call our office recently lost their job, we thought we’d put together a three part series answering the most common questions we get about unemployment.
-This is part one, and it details who is allowed to file for unemployment and how much people may get.
+Since the majority of people who call our office recently lost their job, we thought we’d put together a post answering the most common questions we get about unemployment.
+This post details who is allowed to file for unemployment and how much people may get.
 The Employment Development Department (“EDD”) is the state agency that administers unemployment payments.

 Who Can Apply for Unemployment in California